alexge233/relearn/README.md

 The agent starts at blue (x:1,y:8) and the target is the green (x:1,y:1).
 The red blocks are fire/danger/a negative reward, and there is a rudimentary maze.

-This example uses a staged approach:
+This example uses a staged (stochastic - offline) approach:

 - first the agent randomly explores until it can find the positive reward (+1.0) grid block
 - then it updates its policies